Original Text in Kyo-Gyo-Shin-Sho

 Through the fulfilment of Vows of Great Compassion

-The Larger Sutra on The Buddha of Immeasurable Life taught by Shakyamuni Buddha, is The True Teaching that tells us about the amazing spiritual journey of a supremely resolute practitioner of the Buddha Dharma named Bodhisattva Dharmakara.
-It was during the time, trillions of years ago, when a Buddha named Lokesvaraja – the Tathagata, Perfectly Enlightened One, Possessed of Wisdom and Practice, Unsurpassed One, Teacher of Gods and Men, Buddha and World-Honored One, Knower of the World – appeared in this world.
+The Larger Sutra on Infinite Life (無 量 壽 經), was personally delivered by Shakyamuni Buddha, at Rajagriha, in the presence of 12,000 monks, many Great Bodhisattvas and lay Bodhisattvas.
+This is the True Teaching that tells us about the amazing spiritual journey of a supremely resolute practitioner of the Buddha Dharma named Bodhisattva Dharmakara.
+It was during the time, trillions of years ago, when a Buddha named Lokesvararaja – the Tathagata, Perfectly Enlightened One, Possessed of Wisdom and Practice, Unsurpassed One, Teacher of gods and humans, Buddha and World-Honored One, Knower of the World – appeared in this world.
 Dharmakara was then a king with superior intelligence, courage and wisdom and he distinguished himself in the world.
-On listening deeply to the teachings of the Buddha, he awakened aspiration for the highest, Perfect Enlightenment.
-So, renouncing his throne, he became a monk under the guidance of Buddha Lokesvararaja.
+Yet, he was able to see through the enormous suffering in this world of insatiable desires.
+Renouncing his kingdom and throne, he became a monk and through the marvellous mentorship of Buddha Lokesvararaja, he awakened aspiration for the highest, perfect Enlightenment.
+Respectfully prostrating to the Buddha, he sincerely beseeched the World-Honored One, to explain fully, the practices by which Buddhas established their Pure Lands.

 The Vow of Immeasurable Light (光 明 無 量 之 願) states: